caraml-dev/helm-charts/charts/turing/local_development.md

 # Local Development

-CaraML chart by default deploys merlin on a local Minikube cluster.
+CaraML chart by default deploys turing on a local Minikube cluster.
 Use this guide to generate the prerequisites for the same.

-If you already have existing development cluster, You can add the relevant configs for imageBuilder under merlin values to install and use.
+If you already have existing development cluster, You can add the relevant configs for imageBuilder under turing values to install and use.
 Make sure you have the relevant cluster credentials uploaded to your vault.

 ## Provision Minikube cluster